Blog article

 AI engineering overlaps with product engineering, machine learning, data engineering, and platform work.
 The overlap is useful, but hiring becomes noisy if you do not decide which responsibility matters most for the first six months.

 If the person will design user-facing AI experiences, interview for product judgment and interface decisions in addition to model behavior.
-If the person will build retrieval systems, interview for document structure, chunking tradeoffs, search quality, indexing pipelines, permissions, and evaluation.
-If the person will own agents or tool-using workflows, interview for state, tool schemas, approval points, audit trails, and failure recovery.
-If the person will run infrastructure for multiple AI features, interview for observability, cost control, release management, and service boundaries.
+If the work is retrieval-heavy, interview for document structure, chunking tradeoffs, search quality, indexing pipelines, permissions, and evaluation.
+If the person will own agents or tool-using workflows, listen for state design, tool schemas, approval points, audit trails, and failure recovery.
+If the role is closer to infrastructure for multiple AI features, the conversation should move toward observability, cost control, release management, and service boundaries.

 Read portfolios for decisions, not screenshots